AConati/amcom-chess/README.md

 DONE

 2-5 have comments in train.py with more details
 2. Fix the stepping in the train loop.
-Should only step once per batch and not for every sample in the batch
+Should only step once per batch and not for every sample in the batch--

-3. add model saving and loading
+3. add model saving and loading--

 4. add functionality to play against itself and see if its less dumb